About Nigel Haddon

 Nigel is a former Chair of the Law Management Section of the Law Society, editor of the same Section’s Merger Toolkit and an alumnus of Harvard Business School’s Leading Professional Service Firms course.

 Haddon Consult is a management consultancy focused on improving the performance of law firms and barristers’ chambers.
-We help them improve profitability, gain a healthier balance sheet, achieve planned growth or find the right merger partner or exit strategy.
+We help them improve profitability, achieve planned growth or find the right merger partner or exit strategy.
 Nigel Haddon helps the leadership of law firms and chambers with their vision and strategy, and supports them as they execute their plans.

 For organisations in difficulty, Nigel helps improve cash flow and profitability.
 For thriving firms, he helps build revenue, improve profit and achieve growth.
 And where a merger, sale or acquisition is part of your strategy, we can help there too.
 In fact, whatever you want to achieve, Nigel’s passion for transforming legal businesses, and understanding of what is needed to get where you want, are skills you will want on your side.